fudab/fudab.github.io/covid-19/china.md

 ### Discussion on Parameters

-We find that there is no major changes of the parametric values in general, excpet for the incubation seed $E(0)$ at every province.
-In other words, the migraiton from province to province plays a key role in the outbreak in other provinces apart from Hubei.
-Moreover, correlation analysis between internal flow ratio and infection rate $\beta$ shows that the spread of the disease is in line with the intensity of residents' intra-city travel behavior.
+Now we have the COVID-19 information as well as the migration informa- tion in one pocket and the estimated parameters in the other pocket.
+It’s time for us to hold both hands out and try answering the cause-effect relationship between population movements and the spread of the virus.

+Before we begin our discussion, we would like to emphasize again that there are two aspects of migration: intra-provincial population movements and inter- provincial traffic.
+For the former, we look into the migration matrix.
+As to the latter, we refer to the normalized internal-flow ratio of a province.
+We will see soon enough that the intra-provincial migration is closely related to the numbers of initial asymptomatic carriers in provinces other than Hubei.
+On the other hand, the inter-provincial traffic is highly relevant to the contact rate of a province.

 #### Incubation Seed

+We first consider the incubation seed $E_i(0)$ of province $i$.
+Here we calculate the cumulative migration index from the epicenter Hubei to any other province between January 1, 2020 (the earliest date for which migration data are accessible from \textbf{Baidu Qianxi}) and January 14 (right before the official record of confirmed cases became available).

 <table align="center">
   <tr>
     <th><img width="800" src="./figures_china/China_E_0.png"></th>
   </tr>
   <tr>
-    <td>Figure 5: How the incubation seed $E(0)$ changes before and after considering province to province migration.
-A horizontal bar is added for the ith province if $E_i(0)$ shrinks.
-To better present the result, we round up the original values. </td>
+    <td>Figure 5: How the incubation seed $E(0)$ changes before and after we include migration in the simulation.
+The provinces in the $y$-axis are ranked according to the severity of the epidemic by March 10, 2020 (the end of our study). and the size of a data point for any province other than Hubei is linearly related to the cumulative migration index.
+A horizontal bar is added for the $i$th province if $E_i(0)$ shrinks.
+Given that the number of people should always be an integer, we round up the original values. </td>
   </tr>
 </table>